Adnuntius/documentation/onetruth/javascript-collection.md

 ---
-description: This page will tell you how to do a push to the collect endpoint‌
+description: Describes how to send information to Adnuntius Data from a user's browser
 ---

 # javascript Collection